-Already in her job as a journalist, Wiebke Plasse was particularly interested in animal welfare and nature conservation topics.
-Since she decided to work full-time for animal welfare, she is responsible for all fundraising and marketing activities of the Welttierschutzgesellschaft, and therefore reports in flyers, our donor magazine, in newsletters, blog articles and on the social media channels.
-Secondly, she takes care of the conception, production and marketing of our DRTV spots as well as the video coverage from our missions.
+In her job as a journalist, Wiebke Plasse was always particularly interested in animal welfare and nature conservation topics.
+Since she decided to work full-time in animal welfare, she supervises all fundraising and marketing activities of WTG and is responsible for a balanced and interesting presentation of our work - on our website, in newsletters and flyers as well as in video clips and radio features.

 As a nurse and veterinarian, Daniela Schrudde is especially important in the balance between animals and humans.
 During her career as a veterinarian, she gained experience in projects around the world focusing on the protection and welfare of animals, while always involving the local population through socio-economic measures and education.
 She continues this approach as professional conduct for animal welfare work.

 The enthusiasm for animal welfare becomes quickly very clear in a conversation with Stefanie Timm.
 Today the economic communication scientist is responsible for the administrative and editorial support of our animal welfare projects.
 Her responsibilities include the presentation of our projects on the website and the commentator ship of recent developments, as well as the creating cooperation agreements and the auditing of project expenditure.